Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Introduction

-It is well accepted that the periodic RP regime shifts to the chaotic-convective regime (aka Kapitza regime) with increasing flow rates when all other parameters remain the same\cite{Kliakhandler_2001}.
-The phenomenon requires that the fluid be sufficiently viscous and the three main forces in competition are gravity, surface tension, and viscosity.
-Theoretical investigations\cite{Kliakhandler_2001, Craster_2006, Duprat_2007, Smolka_2008, Duprat_2009, Ji_2019} begin by estimating the undisturbed film thickness on the wire by neglecting the surface tension and assuming a velocity profile near the nozzle (i.e., pre-instability or Nusselt thickness).
+It is well accepted that the Rayleigh-Plateau regime shifts to the convective regime with increasing flow rates when all other parameters remain the same\cite{Kliakhandler_2001}.
+The phenomenon requires that the fluid be sufficiently viscous and the four main forces in competition are gravity, inertia, surface tension, and viscosity.
+Theoretical investigations\cite{Kliakhandler_2001, Craster_2006, Duprat_2007, Smolka_2008, Duprat_2009, Ji_2019} begin by estimating Nusselt thickness.
+Nusselt thickness is defined by the undisturbed film thickness provides a base state, derived by neglecting the surface tension and inertia and determining a velocity profile on the thickness.
 The undisturbed jet is assumed to be a cylinder because of analytical constraints, yet, in most experiments the jet is conical.
 Therefore, the theory often doesn't capture the instability quantitatively.
-Thus, we argue that the force balance on a single droplet far below the pre-instability region could be more effective in explaining the phenomenon.
+Here, we derive empirical laws for the dominant forces by performing a force balance on a single droplet specifically within the Rayleigh-Plateau regime, below the pre-instability region.
+While this approach is more effective in quantifying the governing forces, which were difficult to predict in previous theoretical studies, it is also unable to capture the regime transition.

-The current investigation involves a deliberate alteration of the RPI through two main adjustments: (i) manipulating the wire angle, and ii) varying the eccentricity.
-Our findings indicate that by increasing the angle for a given flow rate the RP regime is first reduced and then shifted upward.
-Eccentricity simply reduces the RP regime.
-Moreover, alterations in angle and eccentricity lead to notable changes in droplet spacing (aka wavelength) and velocity within the RP regime.
-We also present a scaling analysis within the RP regime that juxtaposes the impacts of gravity, surface tension, and viscous forces.
-This analysis yields a cohesive empirical viscous-force relationship, which facilitates a comparative understanding of the three primary forces within the RP regimes.
+The current investigation involves a deliberate alteration of the Rayleigh-Plateau instability through two main adjustments: (i) manipulating the wire angle, and ii) varying the eccentricity.
+We also present a scaling analysis within the Rayleigh-Plateau regime that juxtaposes the impacts of gravity, surface tension force, and viscous forces.